Band Aid 1984, where are they now? As in literally NOW. Where are they?

 Sting – Midway through Le Bon’s section Sting suddenly appears on his shoulder like a genie from a smoke cloud.
 That’s classic Sting.
-Unfortunately after this song he disappeared into a log cabin to fuck his girlfriend for seven years straight and no one ever saw him again.
+Unfortunately after this song he disappeared into a log cabin to fuck his girlfriend for seven years straight.

 Tony Hadley – Famously the only artist who had to sing-read his lines from a sheet of paper, Tony never really recovered from the humiliation and was kicked out of Spand Our Ballet.

 Bono – Bono lucked out when he got to sing the plum line of the song which went “WELL TONIGHT THANK GOD IT’S THEM (Ethiopians) INSTEAD OF YOU (small English boy)!!!”.
 Its legend grew and grew until it was revered simply as “Bono’s line”.
 He’s since been touring the line for nearly thirty years with his band You Too.

 Paul Weller – the last of the soloists, Paul looked out of his depth surrounded by such big hitters and it really knocked his confidence.